The Locker Key

 “Terry, right, Man, it’s been a few years, Terry.
 How the hell have you been?
 You dropped out after first year, as I recall.”

 “Yeah.
-Missed my calling with Liberal arts.
+Missed my calling with Liberal Arts.
 Switched to systems engineering and then won a postgraduate scholarship at MIT.
 I was doing research there until about five years ago when I went into the private sector.

 “Bill Gates finally get his hooks into you?”